Kobuk, Alaska

 Kobuk (Laugviik) is a city in Northwest Arctic Borough, Alaska, United States.
-At the 2010 census the population was 151, up from 109 in 2000.
+As of the 2020 census, Kobuk had a population of 191.

 History

 Kobuk was founded in 1899 as the village of Shungnak, a supply point for miners north of the Kobuk River in the Cosmos Hills.
 A trading post, school, and mission were built and residents came to the settlement.
 In the 1920s, river erosion led many residents to relocate ten miles downstream (west) to a site called "Kochuk."
 Kochuk became the new Shungnak, while the original Shungnak became Kobuk in 1928.

 In May 1973, a flood covered the entire village.
 In September of the same year, it incorporated as a city.

 The economy of Kobuk is based on subsistence hunting for caribou and moose.

 The first postmaster at Kobuk (when it was still called Shungnak) was Martin F. Moran, appointed September 24, 1903.

 Geography and climate

 Kobuk has a typical subarctic climate (Köppen climate classification: Dfc), bordering on a dry-winter subarctic climate (Köppen climate classification: Dwc).

 Kobuk is located at (66.917579, -156.906829).

 Kobuk is located on the bank of the Kobuk River, 10 km northeast of Shungnak.
 It is near Kobuk Valley National Park.

 According to the United States Census Bureau, the city has a total area of 16.8 sqmi, of which, 16.1 sqmi of it is land and 0.7 sqmi of it (4.34%) is water.